 The Minimum SDK version is the minimum API level that will run your project.
-This is set to 9 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.
+From August 2018 Google has made API level 26 the required minimum, but if you add extensions then they may require a higher minimum API level.

 You can select from one of the predefined target settings by clicking on the Pre-populate SDK values to chosen API level button, which will open a list of different APIs to choose from.
 Selecting any one of them will populate all the SDK files with appropriate values which you can then use or edit as required.NOTE: You must have installed the appropriate APIs in the Android SDK Manager or through Android Studio for your projects to compile correctly.

 The second part of the General section covers the CPU Architectures to build for, with the following options available (you can select all of them or only those that you require, but note that each one will add to the final size of the compiled apk):